ackama/rails-template/README.md

 - Ruby: [Rubocop](https://github.com/rubocop-hq/rubocop), with [ackama rubocop settings](https://bitbucket.org/rabidtech/rabid-dotfiles/raw/master/.rubocop.yml)

 - Editor code style settings: [EditorConfig](https://editorconfig.org/),
-“EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
+"EditorConfig helps maintain consistent coding styles for multiple developers working on the same project across various editors and IDEs.
 The EditorConfig project consists of a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.
-EditorConfig files are easily readable and they work nicely with version control systems”.
-See the `editorconfig` file for Ackama’s styles.
+EditorConfig files are easily readable and they work nicely with version control systems".
+See the `editorconfig` file for Ackama's styles.

 ## Variants
 We consider variants as variations on the default rails app generated by `rails new`